Skip to main content

 How to connect to marketplaces

 On to our main question: how should you connect to marketplaces?
-We discern three ‘main’ ways of connecting to marketplaces, but the best setup for your organization depends on a lot of factors, including both the current setup of your organization as well as plans for the future.
+We discern three ‘main’ ways of connecting to marketplaces.
+Still, the best setup for your organization depends on many factors, including both the current setup of your organization and plans for the future.

 However, in general, you can fit any setup in one of the following categories: